Library Collections Policy

 General Subject Boundaries

-The Peterjohn Leadership Library, as part of the Fuqua/Coach K Center on Leadership and Ethics, serves as a leading resource for information on leadership and ethics for academics, practitioners and students.
+The Dorothea F. Peterjohn Leadership Collection is maintained as a browsable e-collection in the Ford Library and is part of the Dorothea F. Peterjohn Leadership Library.
+The Peterjohn Leadership Library is, in turn a part of the Fuqua/Coach K Center on Leadership and Ethics (COLE), and serves as a vibrant resource for information on leadership and ethics for academics, practitioners and students.